New Democratic Kansas governor promises bipartisan approach

 Kelly’s victory drew national attention because Kansas is a Republican-leaning state and her opponent, departing Kansas Secretary of State Kris Kobach, touted his history of advising Trump.
 Kobach won a narrow victory over Colyer in the GOP primary after Trump endorsed Kobach.

 “We must work together in the spirit of putting the collective good ahead of any individual ambition or agenda,” Kelly said.
-“We must seek to lift up ALL Kansans regardless of whether they look like us, think like us, worship like us love like us or vote like us.”
+“We must seek to lift up ALL Kansans regardless of whether they look like us, think like us, worship like us, love like us or vote like us.”

 But Kelly made the governor’s race more about whether Kobach’s fiscal policies would align with those of Brownback, who pushed legislators to slash state income taxes as an economic stimulus.
 Most voters deemed Brownback’s experiment a failure because of the budget woes that followed, and legislators reversed most of the cuts in 2017.

-The new governor has little choice but to work with Republicans, given their large majorities in the Legislature, which was set to open its annual session Monday afternoon.
+The new governor has little choice but to work with Republicans, given their large majorities in the Legislature, which opened its annual session Monday afternoon.
 Even as voters were electing Kelly, in more local Statehouse races, GOP conservatives gained seats.

 Top Republicans have said they will hold Kelly to a campaign promise not to increase taxes to pay for additional state spending.
 They will learn more about Kelly’s budget proposals later in the week, after she gives the annual State of the State address Wednesday evening.